angela1C/Programming-and-Scripting-Project/README.md

 ### How to run the Python code
 <a name="###-how-to-run-the-python-code"></a>
-To run the python script, first navigate to the folder downloaded from this repository.
+To run the Python script, first navigate to the folder downloaded from this repository.

-At the command line enter python <program_name> for example: $ python project_iris.py
+At the command line enter `python <program_name>` for example: `$ python project_iris.py`

-The python program can also be run inside the environment of an iPython session using the `%run` command.
+The Python program can also be run inside the environment of an iPython session using the `%run` command.
  `% run project_iris.py`
  I used `ipython` to run interactive code.
-This was very useful in testing sections of the script, rather than running the entire python script for each change.
+This was very useful in testing sections of the script, rather than running the entire Python script for each change.

  There are several plots produced by the script.
-I have saved these to .png files in the images folder of the repository.
+I have saved these to `.png` files in the images folder of the repository.
 The plots can be printed by uncommenting the 'plt.show()` command.
 Some of these plots are shown in this Readme file below.

- The output of the python script (excluding plot images) can be saved to a text file by appending `>'filename.txt'`.
+ The output of the Python script (excluding plot images) can be saved to a text file by appending `>'filename.txt'`.
- I have saved the output in this repository in a file called 'iris_output.txt' for convenience.

 ### Loading Python libraries